Dubois, Wyoming

-Dubois is a town in Fremont County, Wyoming, United States.
+Dubois (/ˈduːbɔɪz/, DOO-boyz) is a town in Fremont County, Wyoming, United States.
 The population was 971 at the 2010 census, but dropped to 911 in the 2020 census.
-The population nearly doubles in the summer with part-time residents.

 While the Town of Dubois includes 3.49 mi2 within the Town Limits which constitutes a population density of 261 people per square mile, the 82513 ZIP Code ("Dubois, Wyoming") includes 1,537.47 mi2 and has a total population of 1,549 which is a population density of about 1 person per square mile.
 For comparison, the Dubois ZIP Code is 324 mi2 larger than the entire state of Rhode Island.

 History

 The original residents of Dubois wanted to name the town Tibo, after the Shoshone language word for "stranger" or "white man," which was the Natives' affectionate name for their Episcopal priest, Father John Roberts.
-However, the postal service found this name unacceptable, so Governor Joseph M. Carey named the town with the name Dubois after his friend Fred Dubois, an Idaho senator at the time.
+However, the postal service found this name unacceptable, so Governor Joseph M. Carey chose Dubois after his friend Fred Dubois, an Idaho senator at the time.
 In protest, the citizens of Dubois rejected the French pronunciation of "deh-bwah", instead opting for Du, with u as in "Sue"; bois, with oi as in "voice".
 This local legend is most likely not true as the town in Idaho, named after the same Idaho Senator, is pronounced the same way as the town in Wyoming.
 The accent is on the first syllable.